openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 Note: the SIOP MAY also provide end-user claims to the RP via the Userinfo endpoint.

-## Cross-Device Self-Issued OpenID Provider Response
+## Response Mode "direct_post" {#response_mode_post}

-The Self-Issued OP sends the Authorization Response to the endpoint passed in the `redirect_uri` Authorization Request parameter using a HTTP POST request using "application/x-www-form-urlencoded" encoding.
-The Authorization Response contains the parameters as defined in (#siop-authentication-response).
+There are use-cases when neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.

+This specification defines the following Response Mode in accordance with [@!OAuth.Responses]

+* `direct_post`: In this Response Mode, Authentication Response parameters as defined in (#siop-authentication-response) are encoded in the body using the `application/x-www-form-urlencoded` content type and are sent using the HTTP `POST` method instead of redirecting back to the RP.
+This endpoint to which the Self-Issued OP shall deliver the authentication result is conveyed in the standard parameter `redirect_uri`.
+See Section 6.4 of [@!OpenID4VP] for more details.

 The Self-Issued OP MUST NOT follow redirects on this request.

-The following is an informative example of a Self-Issued Response in a cross-device protocol flow: (#cross-device-siop):
+The following is an informative example of a Self-Issued Response with Response Mode `direct_post`:

 ```
 POST /post_cb HTTP/1.1